 Contributor: C. Peter Chen

-With the Japanese cities of Hiroshima and Nagasaki destroyed by atomic weapons, Emperor Showa's will was tested.
-Then it came the news that the Soviet Union declared war on Japan, taking Manchuria on the same day.
+With the Japanese cities of Hiroshima and Nagasaki destroyed by atomic weapons, the will of the Japanese leadership was tested.
+Then it came the news that the Soviet Union declared war on Japan, with troops crossing into northeastern China an hour later.
 These three reasons led to Emperor Showa's decision to break the deadlock at his council which debated fruitlessly whether or not to respond to the Allies' call for unconditional surrender.
 The Emperor said at the Imperial conference:

 The council obeyed the Emperor's edict, and started the negotiation process with the Allies through the neutral Switzerland, making only one demand that Emperor Showa would not be removed from power.